 Grading options: A-F (default), P-NP, audit

 Develops awareness and skills in movement as related to acting and communication.
 Focuses on body awareness, relaxation, energy, creating physical images and character, and communicating through body language.
 Explores expression through movement.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 - Integrate physical skills and awareness into future performance work.